yinuotxie/MLPapersReviewGPT/README.md

 pip install -r requirements.txt
 ```

-Note: The scipdf_parser package, required for PDF text extraction, must run within a Docker container.
-Instructions are available in the [scipdf_parser repository](https://github.com/titipata/scipdf_parser).
+**Note**: *The scipdf_parser package, required for PDF text extraction, must run within a Docker container.
+Instructions are available in the [scipdf_parser repository](https://github.com/titipata/scipdf_parser)*.

+---

 ### Model Pipeline
 Generate reviews using our fine-tuned model.
 Currently, only the abstracts of papers are supported: